nrchmielewski/MiTy/README.md

 To view the source code for the Micro:bit, visit https://makecode.microbit.org/_g7g9bMLhFTLC
 # Bugs, Features and the Future
 ## Bugs
-If you notice any bugs, please log an issue on Github and we will get to you as soon as possible.
+If you notice any bugs, please log an issue on Github and we will get back to you as soon as possible.
 If you believe you have a fix, feel free to create a new branch with fixes, we will merge code when and where it is appropriate.
 ## Features and the Future
 In the future, we would like to implement several features, including:
 - Bluetooth support (coming __very__ soon)